MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-cczerodata.md

 ---
 UID: NF:ntifs.CcZeroData
 title: CcZeroData function (ntifs.h)
 description: The CcZeroData routine zeros the specified range of bytes in a cached or noncached file.
+This routine should <b>ONLY</b> be called as part of valid data length maintenance.
 old-location: ifsk\cczerodata.htm
 tech.root: ifsk
 ms.date: 04/16/2018